Lady Lilith: Painting

 On 9 April 1866 Rossetti wrote to Frederick Leyland:

 As you continue to express a wish to have a good picture of mine, I write you word of another I have now begun, which will be one of my best.
 The picture represents a lady combing her hair.
 It is the same size as Palmifera – 36 x 31 inches, and will be full of material, – a landscape seen in the background.
-Its color chiefly white and silver, with a great mass of golden hair.
+Its colour chiefly white and silver, with a great mass of golden hair.

 Lady Lilith was commissioned by Leyland in early 1866 and delivered to him in early 1869 at a price of £472.
 10 s.

 Two studies, dated to 1866, exist for the work, but two notebook sketches may be from an earlier date.
 The painting focuses on Lilith, but is meant to be a "Modern Lilith" rather than the mythological figure.
 She contemplates her own beauty in her hand-mirror.
 The painting is one of a series of Rossetti paintings of such "mirror pictures."
 Other painters soon followed with their own mirror pictures with narcissistic female figures, but Lady Lilith has been considered "the epitome" of the type.

 Rossetti's assistant, Henry Treffry Dunn, states that the final part painted was the flowery background.
 He and G. P. Boyce gathered large baskets of white roses from John Ruskin's garden in Denmark Hill, and returned with them to Rossetti's house in Chelsea.
 Dunn is thought to have later recreated Rossetti's picture of Lady Lilith in coloured chalk.